Tronic/named1/README.md

 answers that arrive get cached (if Redis database is installed) so that the next time upstream DNS don't even need to be queried.

-"Happy eyes" style fallback is used within each provider, so that if one of the servers doesn't respond quickly enough, the other one gets queried as well.
+"Happy eyeballs" style fallback is used within each provider, so that if one of the servers doesn't respond quickly enough, the other one gets queried as well.
 Again, the fastest response wins.